kakgonbr/PRJ-TOMCAT-WEB/README.md

 ## JSP
 **All JSP files MUST be placed in WEB-INF/jsp/** as they are meant to be forwarded to with attributes set.

+See `template.jsp` to see the general template for JSP files.

+When creating JSP files, put their file path inside `config.Config.JSPMapper` WHen forwarding to JSP files, use mappings in `config.Config.JSPMapper`

 ## Database Access Objects
 ### Acquiring the `java.sql.Connection` Object
 ```java